-Fall semester students must take 12 USD equivalent units in addition to participation in the Early Start Program, an introduction to Irish studies through a carefully guided approach to
+Fall semester students have the option to participate in the Early Start Program, an introduction to Irish studies through a carefully guided approach to

 Spring semester students interested in Irish political affairs may choose to participate in the certificate program, "Political Issues in Ireland Today".
 The program consists of a combination of core and elective courses for a total of 18 units (30 UCC credit modules) in Irish government and political science and includes field trips to

 Students are housed in University housing with Irish students or private residences throughout the city.
 Utilities are not included in housing costs and will be billed to students on a monthly basis.